 Whether engaged in a ten-minute “focused free-write,” or debating the meaning of a line of poetry, students not only work with faculty and with each other to build their critical language skills, they also experience what it means to participate in an intimate intellectual community.
 They learn to take initiative, speak up, and think differently while listening to alternative ideas, presenting personal work for feedback, and providing thoughtful criticism on others’ work.
 By the end of the workshop, students produce a piece of polished prose that can become a tool for reflection, skill assessment, and continued development.

 Students are encouraged to explore a variety of fields and to build their skills as independent thinkers, as critical readers, researchers and writers, and to prepare to transition smoothly into a four-year college of their choice.
+Click here for an archive of course syllabi from Bard Early College campuses, including Hudson.
 Recent course offerings have included: